-The Student Employment Center staff is dedicated to serving the needs of Shasta College students while providing a valuable service to employers.
+The Career Café staff are dedicated to serving the needs of Shasta College students while providing a valuable service to local employers.

 Below are links to resources to help you in your job search.
 They are provided for informational purposes.

 There are limited employment opportunities on campus for students attending Shasta College.
 The best time of the year to find a campus job is early in the Fall or Spring semesters.
 There are three types of campus jobs: